pantrypoints/sp/content/en/research/galileo/new/day-3k.md

 {{< /r >}}

-end of the third day.
+End of the third day.